kserve/kserve/docs/samples/README.md

 ### Autoscaling
 KFServing's main serverless capability is to allow you to run inference workload without worrying about scaling your service manually once it is deployed.
-KFServing leverages Knative's [autoscaler](https://knative.dev/docs/serving/configuring-autoscaling/), the autoscaler works on GPU as well since the Autoscaler is based on request volume instead of GPU/CPU metrics which can be hard to reason about.
+KFServing leverages Knative's [autoscaler](https://knative.dev/docs/serving/configuring-autoscaling/), which works on GPU as well since the autoscaler is based on request volume instead of GPU/CPU metrics which can be hard to reason about.

 [Autoscale inference workload on CPU/GPU](./autoscaling)